sss-lehigh/remus/README.md

 Then in your CMakeLists.txt you can write `find_package(remus REQUIRED)`.

-Rome can be accessed by linking in CMake to any of these libraries:
+Remus can be accessed by linking in CMake to any of these libraries:
 - `remus::workload`
 - `remus::logging`
 - `remus::metrics`